Information Technology

 ITC 150 Linux Admin I 3-0-3

 This course is designed to introduce students to the Linux operating system.
-Basic commands and procedures for entrylevel management and administration are covered.
+Basic commands and procedures for entry-level management and administration are covered.
 Students will use commandline included in the Linux operating system.
 File system management, printer management, user management, and package installation will be the primary focus of the course.
 Concepts presented are preparation for the second course, Linux Admin II.
 Successful completion of ITC150 prepares students to take the Linux+ industry certification exam.

-ITC 201: Relational Database Systems 3-0-3
+ITC 201 Relational Database Systems 3-0-3

 This course introduces relational database design and SQL programming.
 The relational database model will be compared with other database models.
 Query designs, normalization of data, use of Entity Relationship Diagrams, creation of databases and application of SQL will be stressed.
 Prerequisite: ITC120 or ITC125.
-(SP)
+(FA)

 ITC 220 Programming II 3-0-3

 This course is a higher level of programming with advanced problem solving.
 The following concepts are covered: user defined types and data abstraction, dynamic memory allocation, inheritance, polymorphism, composite data types, enumerated data types, logical array implementations, stacks, queues, and trees.
 Efficient use of data is stressed.
-Prerequisite: ITC120 or CIT135.
+Prerequisite: ITC120 or ITC125.
 (SP)

-ITC 221 Cobol Programming 3-0-3
+ITC 221 COBOL Programming 3-0-3

 ITC 230 Wireless and Switching Essentials 5-0-5

 This course covers switching, routing, and wireless essentials (SRWE).
 Concepts include architecture, components, and operations of routers and switches in small networks and introduces wireless local area networks (WLAN) and security.
 Students learn how to configure and troubleshoot routers and switches for advanced functionality using security best practices and resolve common issues with protocols in both IPv4 and IPv6 networks.
 Prerequisite: ITC130 Introduction to Networks.
+(FA)

 ITC 231 Enterprise Networking 3-0-3

 This course covers enterprise networking, security, and automation (ENSA) describes the architecture, components, operations, and security to scale for large, complex networks, including wide area network (WAN) technologies.
 The course emphasizes network security concepts and introduces network virtualization and automation.
 Students learn how to configure, troubleshoot, and secure enterprise network devices and understand how application programming interfaces (API) and configuration management tools enable network automation.
-Prerequisite: ITC230 Wireless and Switching Essentials
+Prerequisite: ITC230 Wireless and Switching Essentials (SP)

 ITC 243 Object Oriented Programming II: Java 3-0-3

 This course introduces students to advanced features in the Java object oriented programming language.
 After a quick review, students are introduced to graphical user interfaces, web applications, and database connectivity.
 Concepts are designed to provide maximum transfer.
 Prerequisite: ITC120 or ITC125 and ITC145.
+(FA)

 ITC 244 Object Oriented Programming II: C# 3-0-3

-This course introduces students to advanced features in the C# objectoriented programming language.
+This course introduces students to advanced features in the C# object-oriented programming language.
 After a quick review, students are introduced to graphical user interfaces, web applications, and database connectivity.
 Concepts are designed to provide maximum transfer of knowledge to any web-oriented development platform.
 Prerequisite: ITC120 or ITC125 and ITC145.
 (SP)

 ITC 245 Web Design II 3-0-3